solidjs/solid-docs/WRITING.md

 Use your own common sense to determine which word to use, but if you slip up, an editor should catch it.

 Writing inclusively also entails avoiding ableist language.
-That usually comes about in turns of phrase or certain idioms.
+That usually comes about in certain turns of phrase.
 Alternatives to ableist words will go a long way to ensuring our documentation meets the needs of more people.

 Similarly, we should not use divisive terms to get our point across.